Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/executive-brief/handout.md

 It is:

-* modality-independent and visual rather than auditory
+* not reducible to sound and visually structured
 * expressive enough to represent full signed languages
 * used internationally across education, research, and community contexts
 * supported by a technical ecosystem of tools, encodings, and data